Aaland01/wordle/README.md

 Originally created on CodePen as three separate parts.
 Combined locally for ease of use.

-Primarily developed for work purposes, but refined and built on hobby basis.
+Primarily developed for work purposes, but refined and built on as a hobby.
+Duration: May 2024 - June 2024

 Project created as a template or framework for a middle-school programming project.
 Made by me gain insight into how a student might go foreward with creating a wordle-like guessing game.
 Starting from 1 letter and simple design, and upgrading along the way to what is "stage3", a complete design for a functional wordle application.